-The industrial site Hersted in Albertslund, Denmark, was in need of a makeover.
-Bureau B+B looked for a sustainable spatial solution.
-This did not result in a fixed urban transformation plan, but in a strategy on different levels; an economically strategy, an organisation strategy, an ecological strategy and en spatial strategy.
-The strategies define a direction in which the development of the site should go to and set the rules to guide the transformation.
+The industrial site Hersted in Albertslund, Denmark, was in need of a transformation.
+Bureau B+B researched to find a sustainable spatial solution which resulted in a multifaceted strategy other than a fixed urban plan.
+It emerged as an economical strategy, an organizational strategy, an ecological strategy and a spatial strategy.
+The strategies define the directions in which the development of the site should aim for and sets the transformation guidelines.

-As part of the transformation of the area Hersted will be promoted and branded as home base for the Copenhagen Local Food System and will again be used for the production of food for the people of Copenhagen.
-Not as farmland but as an highly innovative and sustainable Food Park which will attract business and jobs of regional and global importance.
+An element of the transformation of the area Hersted will be promoted and branded as the center for the Copenhagen Local Food System. and will continue to be used for the production of food for Copenhagen.
+It will not function as a farmland, but as a highly innovative and sustainable Food Park that will attract business and jobs of regional and global importance.

-The spatial strategy defines a set of rules that guide the transformation into a sustainable and coherent direction.
-The owner of a building plot can develop buildings with a higher height or another program on his property in exchange for which he must contribute to improving the appearance of the area, the ecology of the area and to improve and expand the public space.
-The strategy aims at:
+The spatial strategy defines a set of rules that guide the transformation in a sustainable and coherent direction.
+In order to further develop a building plot, the owner must first submit a proposal as to what he will contribute to the appearance and expansion of the public space.
+The strategy aims too:

-• Fading of the boundaries of the entire area to the surrounding neighbourhoods
+• Fade the boundaries of the entire area with the surrounding neighborhoods.

-• Preservation of the scale as a contrast to the surrounding residential neighbourhoods
+• Preserve the scale as a contrast to the surrounding residential neighborhoods.

-• Adding more defined spatial and outspoken public spaces
+• Add defined spatial and outspoken public spaces.

 - Location: Herstedøster, Glostrup, Denemarken